dr-jam/GameplayProgramming/README.md

 See Canvas.

 ### Course
-Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 11:00-11:50 AM in AMART204
+Lecture Meeting Time: Mondays, Wednesdays, and Fridays at 11:00-11:50 AM in ART 204
 Duscussion Meeting Time: Wednesdays at 12:10-1:00 PM in WELLMN119
 Final Examination Period: Moinday, June 6th at 1:00-3:00 PM